harshparmar-fission/2w-estlint/README.md

 - Airbnb's [style guide](https://github.com/airbnb/css)
 - Mark Ottos [Code Guide](http://codeguide.co/)

+There are currently two versions of our configuration: `css` and `scss`, with the difference being the scss configuration includes rules for .scss files.

 To configure linting:

 1. Add an `.stylelintrc` file to your repository